 The CSP provides reimbursement for the use of colonoscopy as a first-line CRC screening test only for those individuals determined to be at high or increased risk for CRC.
 The use of colonoscopy in average-risk clients is limited to diagnostic colonoscopies if an abnormality is found during a fecal test.
-Approximately 15% to 20% of CRC cases occur among people who are at increased risk and approximately 5% to c.
-Double Contrast Barium Enema (DCBE) and Flexible Sigmoidoscopy

-10% of CRC cases occur among people who are at high risk.
+Approximately 15% to 20% of CRC cases occur among people who are at increased risk and approximately 5% to 10% of CRC cases occur among people who are at high risk.
 If a colonoscopy is determined to be medically contraindicated by a physician, individuals at increased or high risk should be screened with a double contrast barium enema alone or in combination with a flexible sigmoidoscopy (see below).